Advertisement / Annons:

 From my measurements I have done a power table to see the difference between the old and the new dew heaters.
 Powered from 13.7 Volts:

-From this I can see that my old heaters in normal (*) mode takes 5.6 Watts.
-The new heaters used in 1/4 power mode will take 3.6 Watts, there are two of them.
-The power out from the heating bands are lower because of losses in the cables and in the 12 to 5 Volt regulator.
+From this I can see that my old heaters, homebuilt and wide, takes 5.6 Watts together.
+The new heaters used in 1/4 power mode will take 3.6 Watts together.
+The power out from the heating bands with regulator are lower because of losses in the extra cables.
 I will save 150 mAmp or 3.5 Watts on the 12 Volt side.
 Everything to get the battery to last longer is good.

 Later after some test out in the cold: